SOLAS-TTRPG/SOLAS/README.md

 *These do not have requirements*

 ### Among the Dead
-You have advantage on checks against disease.
+When a creature is fading within 1 Tile of you, you can expend 1 **Focus** to return them to a total of 1 **Heart**.
 Additionally, any necrotic damage against you is rolled with disadvantage.

 ### Arcanist
 When using a trick, you can instead choose to use any combination of **Heart** and **Focus** totaling the focus cost of the trick.